nikerdz/COMP-3077-Final-Project/README.md

 - ❤️ Favorite recipes and view them on your profile
 - 💬 Comment on others’ recipes
 - 📊 Admin dashboard with monitoring tools
-- 🎨 Multiple site themes (Pink, Blue/Green, Mint)
+- 🎨 Multiple site themes (Pink, Blue, Green)
 - 📚 Wiki with documentation, user guides, and FAQs

 ## 🛠 Technologies Used